-The experimental results prove that different levels of obfuscation methods are complementary and can produce synergistic effects.
-Figure \ref{fig:exp-2-2} presents a comparison of the average ASR of four UTES templates in SA and SCA.
-It can be observed that the selected UTES templates in the SCA scenario show a significant improvement in ASR compared to SA.
-This indicates that the combination of structural-level obfuscation with character/contextual obfuscation can further enhance attack performance, achieving deception from dual perspectives.
+\textbf{Results of SCA.} \quad Table \ref{tab:results2} presents the experimental results of SCA phase.
+LLMs generate jailbreak methods that achieve the highest ASR in SCA.
+The experimental results prove that structural-level obfuscation and character/context-level obfuscation are complementary and can produce synergistic effects.
+Figure \ref{fig:exp-2-2} presents a comparison of the average ASR of four UTOS templates in SA and SCA.
+It can be observed that the selected UTOS templates in the SCA scenario show a significant improvement in ASR compared to SA.

-However, for a given obfuscation method, different LLMs show significant differences in ASR, reflecting their unique defects in safety alignment.
-Specifically, Llama3-70B, Claude2.0, and GPT-4o are highly sensitive to GB18030 encoding.
+However, for a given obfuscation method, different LLMs show significant differences in ASR.
+For character-level, Llama3-70B, Claude2.0, and GPT-4o are highly sensitive to GB18030 encoding.
 GPT-4 is vulnerable to Letter-to-Number Mapping and Double Reverse Obfuscation.
 Claude3-Opus has weaker defenses against Custom Letter Mapping, Letter-to-Number Mapping, and Letter Indexed Permutation.
-In contrast, although different LLMs can exhibit vulnerabilities in specific obfuscation methods, they can achieve successful defenses against other obfuscation methods.
-Therefore, in order to achieve the most effective results, when designing SCA attacks, it is necessary to consider the characteristics of the target LLM and select character-level obfuscation methods that match them.
-It should be noted that these obfuscation methods failed to successfully implement attacks in preliminary experiments when they existed independently.

-On the other hand, we evaluated the effectiveness of Multi-Stage Task Obfuscation as a context-level obfuscation method.
-The experimental results show that this method achieves high ASR on Llama3-70B, GPT-4, and GPT-4o, but most of the requests are rejected on Claude2.0 and Claude3-Opus.
+For context-level, the experimental results show that this method achieves high ASR on Llama3-70B, GPT-4, and GPT-4o, but most of the requests are rejected on Claude2.0 and Claude3-Opus.